Is It OK To Express Anger Or Hatred In An Obituary Or Eulogy?

 When you choose to paint an unflattering final portrait of someone, you risk robbing loved ones of the recognition and remembrance they anticipate.
 By putting your needs first, you may even create wounds that wouldn’t exist otherwise.
 You break a social norm, and this makes people uncomfortable (just ask anyone who doesn’t tip).

-This isn’t to suggest it’s a casual decision; where there’s lots of pain, there’s a need for relief.
-Writing a scathing obituary is one way to let it loose in the hopes of feeling better.
-But it's also a way to let your emotions cloud your judgment, which often yields regret.
+This isn’t to suggest it’s a casual decision; where there’s lots of pain, there’s a need for relief, and writing a scathing obituary is one way to let it loose in the hopes of feeling better.
+But it's also a way to let your emotions cloud your judgment, which too often yields regret.
 Are you prepared for that?